Hermann Graf: Wing commander of JG 52

 During his convalescence, he was visited by the General der Jagdflieger (General of Fighters), Generalleutnant Adolf Galland, who offered Graf command of his old unit, JG 52.
 Graf accepted with the proviso that his Roten Jäger football team went with him.
 Once criticized for its low scoring rate early in the war, it was now the pre-eminent Geschwader, with over 10,000 victories.
 His return was celebrated with a welcome dinner at its headquarters in Kraków, southern Poland, on 20 September 1944.
 He was officially appointed on 1 October.
 Ongoing weakness in his left arm kept Graf on the ground.
 In the two years since he had left the Eastern Front, the quantity and quality of the Soviet pilots had greatly improved, as had their equipment.
 For the remainder of the war he oversaw his three separated fighter groups shuttled up and down the front, in emergency responses to each new Soviet offensive.
 Several times the crews had to evacuate as Soviet tanks and artillery were shelling their airfield.
 The German fuel crisis severely curtailed the amount of flight-time.
 Consequently, the November total for the wing of only 369 Soviet aircraft shot down was the lowest monthly total of the eastern campaign.
 As the winter weather got worse, the lull allowed Graf to organise a football match between his Roten Jäger and a local Kraków team, watched by 20,000 German soldiers.

 In December, both Erich Hartmann and Gerhard Barkhorn, Graf's best pilots, returned to active duty.
 Within a month, they both achieved their 300th victories.
 On New Year's Day, the Luftwaffe's western command launched Operation Bodenplatte, against Allied air forces based in the Low Countries.
 It was an unsuccessful attempt to support the Battle of the Bulge offensive.
 For the failure, Göring fired Galland as General of the Fighters.
-In response, a meeting of senior Geschwadern commanders, in early January (including Graf), agreed to approach Göring and demand major changes.
+In response, a meeting of senior Geschwader commanders, in early January (including Graf), agreed to approach Göring and demand major changes.
 When confronted, Göring was furious and immediately demoted all the fighter leaders aside from Graf, who stayed as Kommodore of JG 52 because of the unit's exemplary war record.
 Göring told Graf he needed him against the imminent Soviet attack.